 STD & STI Testing in Cedar Rapids, IA

-It is recommended that you undergo an STD/STI screening if:
+It is recommended that you undergo an STD screening if:

 - You have a new sexual partner.
-Everyone who is sexually active should receive an STD screening, and this is especially true if you are engaged in sexual relations with a new partner.
+Everyone who is sexually active should receive an STD screening at some point, and this is especially true if you are engaged in sexual relations with a new person.

 - You are exhibiting symptoms.
 If you notice anything out of the ordinary, it is always best to have it examined by your physician to determine the cause.

 The Centers for Disease Control and Prevention (CDC) estimates that one in five people in the United States has an STD.
 The highest infection rates were observed among individuals aged 20 to 34.